 Could discovering your greatest talents change your life sooner rather than later?

-Actually, yes…especially as high school juniors or seniors, and if you are motivated enough to use this new knowledge to assess your education choices and career options, not just now, but in the future as well, because abilities remain fairly stable after the age of 14.
+Actually, yes…especially as a high school student, and if you are motivated enough to use this new knowledge to assess your education choices and career options, not just now, but in the future as well, because abilities remain fairly stable after the age of 14.

 Discover your natural abilities & talents using The Discover Your Talent Program!

-© The Highlands Company LLC © 2019 The QandA Network LLC
+© The Highlands Company LLC © 2019 The Q&A Network, LLC